 During the design phase, your team will start developing detailed plans for your kitchen remodel using discussions from your initial in-home meeting, as well as follow-up meetings.
-They’ll finalize a 3D design with schematics, interior elevations and cabinet plans.
+They’ll finalize a 3D design with schematics, interior elevations, and cabinet plans.
 After you’ve agreed to the plans, you can proceed with a construction agreement.
-During this phase, which typically lasts about 4-6 weeks, you will be actively involved in selecting materials, appliances, fixtures and finishes for your kitchen.
+During this phase, which typically lasts about 4-6 weeks, you will be actively involved in selecting materials, appliances, fixtures, and finishes for your kitchen.

 One benefit of working with a design-build team is they can provide guidance on how various selections will look and function not only on paper but also in real life.
 They also can get accurate quotes from their Trade Partners to provide you with a better sense of your project costs.

-During the design phase, and over the next couple weeks, your team will finalize the budget and a construction schedule.
-They also can work on ordering materials, pulling permits and solidifying other logistical details to ensure the success of your kitchen remodel.
+During the design phase, and over the next couple of weeks, your team will finalize the budget and a construction schedule.
+They also can work on ordering materials, pulling permits, and solidifying other logistical details to ensure the success of your kitchen remodel.
 You should plan to meet onsite with your team for a pre-construction meeting at some point during this step.

 Additionally, if you're upgrading your kitchen, you can use the pre-construction period to work with your remodeler on setting up a temporary kitchen to use during the construction phase.
 The garage is typically a good spot for a temporary kitchen, or your contractor can help you identify another appropriate spot in your house.

-With the drawings, budget and schedule finalized, your project will advance to the construction phase.
+With the drawings, budget, and schedule finalized, your project will advance to the construction phase.
 To start, your team will prepare the site, setting up protections to contain debris and prevent damage to adjacent spaces.
 From there, they can begin demolition, which involves removing everything from your kitchen that is going to be replaced or simply no longer needed.
-The following weeks are spent on framing, ductwork and electrical, plumbing and mechanical rough-ins.
-Your team next works on installing insulation, hanging drywall and prepping the walls for paint.
-From there, they can start installing your cabinets, countertops, flooring and backsplash and paint the walls, ceiling and trim.
+The following weeks are spent on framing, ductwork and electrical, plumbing, and mechanical rough-ins.
+Your team next works on installing insulation, hanging drywall, and prepping the walls for paint.
+From there, they can start installing your cabinets, countertops, flooring, and backsplash and paint the walls, ceiling and trim.

-The construction phase generally takes about six weeks to a 8 weeks, depending on your scope of work.
-The kitchen remodel wraps up with site cleanup, final inspections and a walk-through to familiarize you with your newly improved space.
+The construction phase generally takes about six weeks to 8 weeks, depending on your scope of work.
+The kitchen remodel wraps up with site cleanup, final inspections, and a walk-through to familiarize you with your newly improved space.
 At this point, you also can identify any issues that need to be addressed before you sign off on the project.

 Kitchen remodels are especially complex home improvement projects because they involve a lot of moving parts and coordination between your contractor and their trade partners and vendors.
-The schedule must be carefully planned so each person knows when they’re scheduled and to ensure seamless transition between craftsmen.
+The schedule must be carefully planned so each person knows when they’re scheduled and to ensure a seamless transition between craftsmen.

 One thing that can lengthen the duration of your remodel is making changes to the plan once construction starts.
-Change orders are sometimes necessary, but they also tend to increase price and cause delays.
+Change orders are sometimes necessary, but they also tend to increase prices and cause delays.
 It’s important you go into the construction phase feeling confident about your selections, which is where hiring a design-build remodeling team is helpful.
-The same project manager that will oversee construction of your remodel is involved during design, so you can catch potential issues early on and address them before the crew breaks ground.
+The same project manager that will oversee the construction of your remodel is involved during design, so you can catch potential issues early on and address them before the crew breaks ground.